 5. Cultivate contacts

-The semester is starting but that does not mean networking is ending.
+The semester is starting soon but that does not mean networking is ending.
 Go through your lists and make contacts with someone working at every single place you would like to work in the long-term.

 Your dream goal should be to never apply for a job again without knowing someone who works there.